 GEMS II: ARL Diverse Topics

-Students entering 7th-9th grades will participate in activities from a variety of STEM disciplines, such as chemistry, mathematics, robotics, computer science, environmental science etc. U.S. Army scientists, engineers and teachers will provide lessons and lead activities.
+Students entering 8th-10th grades will participate in activities from a variety of STEM disciplines, such as chemistry, mathematics, robotics, computer science, environmental science etc. U.S. Army scientists, engineers and teachers will provide lessons and lead activities.
 Discussions will encompass real U.S. Army science applications that provide students with insight to STEM higher education and career pathway opportunities within the Army and the Department of Defense.

-2023 Dates: four-day sessions – July 17-20, July 24-27 or August 7-10
+2024 Dates: four-day sessions –July 22-25, July 29-August 1 or August 5-8

 GEMS III: ARL Computer Science Principles

-Students entering 10th-12th grade will investigate computer science principles, develop basic algorithms, learn Python programming language and explore how computing and technology can impact the world.
-Pre-requisite: Successful completion of Algebra I.
+Students entering 9th-12th grade will investigate computer science principles, develop basic algorithms, learn Python programming language and explore how computing and technology can impact the world.

-GEMS III ARL Robotics:
+GEMS III: ARL Robotics

-Students will learn to design, build and program SumoBots that navigate and battle in a fun competition format with other robot teams.
+Students entering 9th-11th grade will learn to design, build and program SumoBots that navigate and battle in a fun competition format with other robot teams.
 SumoBots are small autonomous robots that use sensors to detect each other.
 In “battle,” they “fight” to push the opponent robot out of a competition ring.
-During this hands-on STEM program, students will work in small groups of three under the guidance of Near-Peer Mentors and Resource Teachers.
+During this hands-on STEM program, students will work in small groups of three under the guidance of Near-Peer Mentors and Teachers.
 Classes will be hosted at the Army Research Laboratory’s Robotics Research Collaboration Campus (R2C2) in Middle River, MD.
-Pre-requisite: Successful completion of Algebra I. Nice to have: Completed GEMS III Computer Science Principles or some programming experience.

-2023 Dates: five-day sessions – July 24-28 or Aug 7-11
+2024 Dates: four-day sessions – July 8-11 or August 5-8

 Important Dates

-Near-Peer Mentor and Resource Teacher Applications Close
+Near-Peer Mentor and Teacher Applications Close

-Student Applications Applications Close
+Student Applications Close

 GEMS I: MRICD Diverse Topics